 This spacious and picturesque garden is the nicest in the city, and is a wonderful place to spend a few hours wandering around.

-You’ll find some lovely exhibits dedicated to historic Japanese buildings, and plenty of quiet spots to simply sit and relax.
+You’ll find some lovely exhibits dedicated to historic Japanese buildings, and plenty of quiet spots to simply sit and relax in Sankeien Garden.

 Don’t miss out on the 3-storey pagoda of Kyoto’s ancient Tomyoji Temple, a highlight of Sankeien Garden.

 - Address: 58 Honmokusannotani, Naka Ward, Yokohama